robisim74/angular-l10n/README.md

 ```

 ### Direct loading
-To inizialize the Localization class for the direct loading add the following code in the body of constructor of the route component:
+To inizialize the LocalizationService class for the direct loading add the following code in the body of constructor of the route component:
 ```TypeScript
 var translationEN = {
       EXAMPLE: 'example',